 A Saskatchewan holiday in the winter months promises celebrations, with masses of festivals and events across the province.
-Choose from stunning ice sculpting competitions and exciting dog sled races to lively beach festivals and King Trapper contests – where contestants compete in events such as tree felling, wood splitting and trap setting.
+Choose from stunning ice sculpting competitions and exciting dog sled races to King Trapper contests – where contestants compete in events such as tree felling, wood splitting and trap setting.

 Saskatoon and Regina offer all the big city amenities you might expect, from excellent shopping and restaurants to fascinating museums and galleries, but boast a welcoming small-town feel.
 Regina is a lovely place to explore with a beautiful leafy lake and some impressive historic buildings such as Government House and the Legislative Buildings.
 It is also home to the Royal Canadian Mounted Police’s training centre which has an interesting museum attached where you can discover the history of the ‘Mounties’, a Canadian institution.

-Saskatoon also has some lovely outdoor spaces with a river running through the centre of town offering plenty of pretty walks and cruises.
-There are attractions including the Farm Park & Zoo and the unusual Western Development Museum which houses a replica of the original 1900s Saskatoon boom town, complete with entertaining demonstrations and a working café.
+Among Saskatoon’s most appealing outdoor spaces is Wanuskewin Heritage Park, a must-visit for history and art lovers where you can discover more about the cultures of the Northern Plains indigenous peoples.
+Other attractions include Saskatoon Forestry Farm Park & Zoo and the unusual Western Development Museum, which houses a replica of the original 1900s Saskatoon boom town, complete with entertaining demonstrations and a working café.